Archie Alemania

-Archibald Nicholas Alemania (born March 6, 1978) is a Filipino actor, host, comedian, and dancer.
+Archibald Nicholas Alemania (born March 6, 1978) is a Filipino actor, host, comedian and dancer.

 Career

-Alemania has appeared in several television commercials such as Chippy, San Miguel, Globe and Pop Cola.
+Alemania has appeared in several television commercials, including ones for Chippy, San Miguel, Globe and Pop Cola.
 He is a talent of ABS-CBN and a member of Big Brother's Dance Group, Big Men Dance Group, and the Big Men Singers.
-At present, Archie is into sitcom, honing his talents as an actor.

-Alemania has also been a host from 2004 to 2007 for Studio 23's weekly infotainment show and gag show Wazzup Wazzup with fellow hosts Toni Gonzaga and Vhong Navarro.
+From 2004 to 2007, Alemania was a host for Studio 23's weekly infotainment and gag show Wazzup Wazzup, alongside Toni Gonzaga and Vhong Navarro.

-He moved to GMA Network in 2010. his first appearance in GMA is I Laugh Sabado until 2011 as a mainstay before his quick return to ABS-CBN.
+He moved to GMA Network in 2010, first appearing in I Laugh Sabado.
+In 2011, he returned to ABS-CBN.

-After 4 years, he returned to GMA Network while he still appeared at two shows of ABS-CBN including Tubig at Langis and FPJ's Ang Probinsyano.
-Alemania was a mainstay of Bubble Gang from 2016 to 2023. his first GMA Drama appearance is D' Originals.
+After 4 years, he went back to GMA Network, but continued to appear in two ABS-CBN shows (Tubig at Langis and FPJ's Ang Probinsyano).
+Alemania was a consistent cast member on the sketch comedy show Bubble Gang from 2016 to 2023.
+His first GMA Drama appearance was in D' Originals.

 Personal life

 Alemania was previously in a live-in relationship with actress Mickey Ferriols.
 The couple had a son named Brent Marcus.
 They separated in 2009.

 He married comedienne Gee Canlas in October 2018.
-The couple previously had a two-year relationship but broke up for five years.
+The couple previously dated for two years but had broken up for five years.
 They rekindled their relationship in 2017 before eventually marrying.
+In 2026, Canlas announced her separation from Alemania.

 Legal issues

 In October 2024, actress and Widows' War co-star Rita Daniela filed an acts of lasciviousness complaint against Alemania with the Bacoor City Prosecutor's Office.
 According to the affidavit submitted by Daniela, the alleged incident occurred after a house party organized by the show's lead star Bea Alonzo for the cast and crew in Quezon City.
-Daniela claims that Alemania touched her inappropriately, forcibly kissed her several times, and refused to release her from his grasp.
-After the case was filed, Alemania has been swiftly terminated from the show.
+Daniela claimed that Alemania touched her inappropriately, forcibly kissed her several times, and refused to release her from his grasp.
+After the case was filed, Alemania was swiftly terminated from the show.
 In March 2025, a court in Bacoor issued an arrest warrant against Alemania over the charges.
 On October 24, 2025, Alemania was convicted and sentenced to a year of imprisonment.